Introduction

 The 2017 Inflection Point

-Before 2017, building a language model meant chaining together time steps through recurrent architectures.
-Recurrent neural networks processed sequences word by word, and long short-term memory cells improved retention, but the fundamental constraint persisted: sequential computation was far less parallelizable and made it difficult to connect information separated by long distances in text.
-Vaswani et al. proposed dispensing with recurrence entirely and relying solely on self-attention .
-The core mechanism, explained with procedural clarity in Yannic Kilcher’s walkthrough of the paper, maps every position in a sequence to every other position simultaneously , .
+Vaswani et al. proposed something radical: dispense with recurrence entirely .
+Self-attention maps every position in a sequence to every other position simultaneously , .
 Multi-head attention runs multiple parallel attention operations, each projecting into a lower-dimensional subspace, allowing the model to attend to information from different representation subspaces at different positions .
-On WMT 2014 benchmarks, the Transformer reported 28.4 BLEU for English-to-German and 41.0 BLEU for English-to-French, exceeding prior systems with reduced training cost under the paper’s setup .
-The IBM Technology explainer captures the key engineering consequence: because attention carries no sequential dependency, training can be massively parallelized, enabling much larger-scale training regimes , .
+On WMT 2014 benchmarks, the Transformer reported 28.4 BLEU for English-to-German and 41.0 BLEU for English-to-French, exceeding prior systems with reduced training cost .

 The Scaling Revelation: GPT-3 and In-Context Learning

-With the Transformer in hand, the natural question was how far it could scale.
-Brown et al. trained an autoregressive language model with 175 billion parameters, ten times larger than any previous non-sparse model, and evaluated it without gradient updates at inference time .
-The finding was that performance on translation, question answering, and cloze tasks could be steered through in-context learning: a small number of examples placed in the prompt generalized to the task without any weight update .
-Andrej Karpathy’s Stanford CS229 lecture and the Google Cloud Tech introduction both highlight how this in-context learning behavior functions as a form of fast adaptation, where the outer training loop equips the model with an inner inference-time generalization capability , , .
+Karpathy’s Stanford CS229 lecture and the Google Cloud Tech introduction both frame this as a form of fast adaptation: the outer training loop equips the model with an inner inference-time generalisation capability , , .
 Brown et al. report strong few-shot results on several benchmarks, including TriviaQA, under specific evaluation conditions .
-Yang et al.’s practitioner survey reports that decoder-only GPT-style architectures became widely adopted for many LLM use cases after 2021, while encoder and encoder-decoder architectures remain important in multiple settings .
-In practice, LLMs often generalize well in low-label or transfer settings, while fine-tuned models can retain advantages on narrow, well-defined tasks with abundant labels .
+The practitioner survey of Yang et al. confirms what followed: decoder-only GPT-style architectures became widely adopted after 2021, while encoder and encoder-decoder architectures remain important in multiple settings .

 Emergent Abilities and the Alignment Imperative

 Scale brought capabilities that many papers describe as emergent or threshold-like, though this interpretation remains debated and can depend on measurement choices.
 Yang et al. discuss reported abrupt improvements in tasks such as word manipulation, symbolic reasoning, and code generation .
 The MIT 6.S191 lecture series highlights that chain-of-thought prompting can improve multi-step reasoning performance in many settings , .
 Brown et al. were candid that GPT-3 still contradicted itself over long passages, lacked grounding in visual or physical experience, and carried biases inherited from internet-scale pre-training data, including disproportionate associations between certain religious or ethnic groups and negative language .
-Ferdaus et al.’s ethical AI review maps the resulting alignment research terrain .
+The ethical AI review of Ferdaus et al. maps the resulting alignment research terrain .
 Hallucination remains a central failure mode, and recent alignment methods report improved refusal and safety behavior on specific benchmark suites rather than a single universal performance level .

 Compression, Distillation, and the Efficiency Turn